-- Transport infrastructure and services will be universally accessible; - The views of groups representing various sectors of society will be sought on a regular basis in addition to during public consultations on schemes; - Dublin City Council and the NTA will continue to develop and/or support, in conjunction with the Department of Transport and other stakeholders, communications campaigns in relation to the benefits of sustainable transport and appropriate road user behaviour All major transport and public realm schemes will be subject to an Equality Impact Assessment; - The transport system and the public realm will be designed and managed in a manner which seeks to eliminate discrimination; - Security and perceptions of security will be improved for people using public transport, walking or cycling at night.
+- Transport infrastructure and services will be universally accessible; - The views of groups representing various sectors of society will be sought on a regular basis in addition to during public consultations on schemes; - All major transport and public realm schemes will be subject to an Equality Impact Assessment: - The transport system and the public realm will be designed and managed in a manner which seeks to eliminate discrimination: - Security and perceptions of security will be improved for people using public transport, walking or cycling at night.
 For example, by improving lighting at public transport stops and stations and along access points to and from stops; designing in passive surveillance and high quality lighting along pedestrian routes; and to reduce anti-social behaviour around stops and stations; and - The NTA, in conjunction with the transport operators, will continue to implement inclusivity campaigns across the public transport network.